mkrueger/PPLEngine/README.md

 And run from inside vs code the project with F5.
 A new vs code opens with PPL support.
 (Still need to figure out how to plug in the lsp for other editors)

-## PPL differences

-The aim is to be as compatible as possible.

-* Added € as valid identifier character. (for UTF8 files)